Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.49 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 19th across all MLB pitching staffs.

-- Tigers pitchers combine to allow 161 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- Skubal gets the start for the Tigers, his 11th of the season.
-He is 3-3 with a 3.93 ERA and 59 strikeouts in 50 1/3 innings pitched.

-- The left-hander last appeared on Tuesday against the New York Yankees, when he went six innings, allowing two earned runs while giving up four hits.
+- In his last appearance on Saturday, the righty threw seven scoreless innings against the Chicago White Sox while surrendering four hits.

-- The 26-year-old has a 3.93 ERA and 10.5 strikeouts per nine innings in 10 games this season, while giving up a batting average of .234 to his opponents.
+- The 24-year-old has an ERA of 4.65, with 9 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.